top of page

 That’s our way of flagging the places that go further — beyond “dogs allowed”, with a genuinely warm welcome for dogs inside.

-Whitby Abbey looms high above the town on the East Cliff, its haunting Gothic ruins staring out across the North Sea like something from a dark story.
-Founded as a monastery in AD 657, the abbey later became a Benedictine stronghold before falling into ruin after the Dissolution of the Monasteries under Henry VIII.
-Today, the skeletal arches and broken walls create one of the most atmospheric sights on the Yorkshire coast.
+Today, the site creates one of the most spine-tingling landmarks on the Yorkshire coast.
 It was here that Bram Stoker found inspiration for Dracula during a visit in 1890, with the windswept headland, graveyard and looming ruins shaping the eerie mood of his famous vampire tale.
-Climb the famous 199 steps and you arrive at a place where sea mist, circling bats and centuries of stories combine to make Whitby’s most spine-tingling landmark.
+Climb the famous 199 steps and you arrive at a place where sea mist, circling bats and centuries of stories combine.

 Good to know: